 Production of the mining site

-In 2013, COMINAK turned in excellent performance with the production of 1,508 metric tons of uranium, bringing the total production for the mining company since it began operations to more than 65,900 metric tons.
+This brings the total production for the mining company since it began operations in 1978 to more than 67,900 metric tons.

 Mining operations that support local development

-In line with AREVA’s policy, COMINAK also contributes to providing health and social services in an isolated region, thus helping to improve living conditions for the local populations.
+COMINAK also fosters access to health and social services in an isolated region, thus helping to improve living conditions for the local populations.